whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Mr Robot
 		- S04E06
 			- 00:10:20
-				- Elliot goes over to Olivia's house with peppermint mochas and drugs her so that she will call her boss at the cyprus national bank
+				- Elliot goes over to Olivia"s house with peppermint mochas and drugs her so that she will call her boss at the cyprus national bank

 - You chose to look the other way
 	- Mr Robot